10 Ways to Get Rid of Paint Smells (Easy Tips & Tricks)

 Whenever you paint a new room, you want to start enjoying it right away.
-Whether you only touched up the existing paint or have given it a whole new look, no one wants to wait to use it longer than they need to.
+Whether you only touched up the existing paint on something, or have given it a whole new look, no one wants to wait to use it for any longer than they need to.
 The same is true for practically anything you paint, including cabinets and furniture.

 However, paint fumes can quickly stop you from enjoying your new room and may make you think twice about using those newly-painted cabinets.
-Even if you adequately aired out the room while painting, the paint fumes can linger around for days and weeks later.
+Even if you adequately aired out the room while painting, the paint fumes can linger around for days to weeks.

-Typically, oil-based paints have worse fumes.
+Typically, oil-based paints have the worst fumes.
 However, other paints can be equally as bad.
-When painting, you need to wear a mask of some sort in most instances to prevent you from breathing in so many fumes.
+When painting, you need to wear a mask of some sort to prevent yourself from breathing in so many fumes.
 But no one wants to wear a mask while enjoying their new room.

 The 10 Best Ways to Get Rid of Paint Smells